Can You Change Your Race? Thoughts On Rachel Dolezal And Identity

 At a certain point Rachel decided to identify as black.
 For her, identifying meant customs and habits most would view as identifying with black culture.
 But what does it truly mean to identify?
 What are the criteria to identify as a group and who sets the standards?
 What are the limitations?

 This falls into the issue of cultural appropriation.
-Another area that seem grey when defining boundaries and deciding what is acceptable.
+Another area that seems grey when defining boundaries and deciding what is acceptable.
 Historically, I would argue that blacks are the greatest cultural appropriators ever: appropriating the Christian religion that was never their own and going from a system to being enslaved to being free and learning to adjust in another group's society is a form of cultural appropriation.
 Appropriation rests on embracing behaviors of other groups and making them your own.

 The real issue people have with cultural appropriation is when white people do it; and not so much that white people do it, but they profit off it, whereas other groups don't (once again, "since my group can't do it, neither can yours" mindset).
 That's the bigger issue for people upset by cultural appropriation: stealing from a group that you continually oppress or taking someone else's culture and totally detaching them from it; yoga, box braids, dreadlocks, Cinco De Mayo, St. Patrick's Day, baby hairs, etc.